daring2/jmix-menu-editor/README.md

 The latest version is: [0.8.3](TODO)

 ## Usage
-Menus can be created and edited in "Main menus" screen in Administration menu.
-Menu attributes (name, description, etc) and items can be changed in "Menu editor" screen.
+Menus can be created and edited in the "Main menus" screen in the Administration menu.
+Menu attributes (name, description, etc) and items can be changed in the "Menu editor" screen.
 Items can be reordered using Drag & Drop function.

 ![image](https://user-images.githubusercontent.com/11490702/211078842-3d3eba44-fb3a-4a4d-a98f-54ef3dcf8b95.png)